 - 1/4 cup torn cilantro

 Roast the sweet potatoes:

-- Place the diced sweet potato into a mixing bowl, pour on 1 tablespoon of olive oil, 1 tablespoon of garlic powder, 1 tablespoon chili powder and some salt and pepper and toss well.
+- Place the diced sweet potato into a mixing bowl, pour in one tablespoon of olive oil, one tablespoon of garlic powder, one tablespoon chili powder and some salt and pepper and toss well.

 - Spray a baking sheet with cooking spray, pour the seasoned sweet potatoes onto the baking sheet in a single layer and bake in the oven for 25 minutes.
 Remove and set aside.